 Streeck, who directs the Institute of Virology at University Hospital, Bonn, began by looking at the incidence and development of Covid-19 in Germany and its behaviour one year after the first diagnosed case in China.
 Figures from Germany’s first wave were up to 6,000 infections a day in March, before levelling off in the summer and having a subsequent rise to 23,000 cases a day and now 17,000 indicating a "shutdown light".
 ‘We should not underestimate the first wave of infection in March,’ he reflected.
 ‘Three different publications estimated that infection levels back in March ranged from 15,000 up to 62,000 infections per day at that time.
 When only 6,000 infections a day was measured, what actually happened was a big underestimation of infection levels due to the lack of diagnostics ability.
 With the second wave,’ he continued, ‘we are now seeing a pattern well-known to those who run diagnostics for coronaviruses.’

-The outbreak and spread of the coronavirus affects everyday life.
-Keep up-to-date with the latest research news, political developments, and background information on COVID-19.
+Years after the first outbreak and spread of coronavirus Sars-CoV-2, its impact can still be felt in everyday life.
+Keep up-to-date with the latest research news, political developments, and background information on Covid-19.

 Streeck compared that to the seasonality of coronaviruses in general – and the four endemic coronavirus that cause flu-like symptoms, but not including SARS-CoV-2.
 Data covering 2010-2020 shows a similar pattern, with a reduction in cases in March and April, but a steep rise in Autumn.
 ‘This very typical pattern explains why we are seeing the really large increase in new infections.’